 Enabling maintenance mode is quite straightforward:

 - Control Access: From the SeedProd builder, go to Page Settings » Access Controls.
-This is where you’ll tell SeedProd exactly which pages to put behind your maintenance mode screen.
+This is where you choose which parts of your site to protect.
+Use this feature to hide WooCommerce pages like your shop, cart, and checkout while you work.

 - Include WooCommerce URLs: Select the “Include URLs” option.
 Now, you can paste in the web addresses of the pages you want to hide during maintenance.